simonmichael/hledger/hledger/hledger.m4.md

 So in principle you could enable both `--infer-equity` and `--infer-costs` in your config file, and your reports would have the advantages of both.

+## Cost basis / lot syntax

+When you are buying some commodity (or foreign currency) to hold as an investment, it may be important to keep track of

+1. its original "acquisition cost",
+2. its original "acquisition date", and
+3. its sequence within the day, if there were multiple acquisitions on the same day.
+   And/or a mnemonic label for easy reference.

+In hledger we call these three the "cost basis"; and if an amount has a cost basis, we call it a "lot".
+Tax authorities often require that lots are tracked carefully and disposed of (sold) in a certain order.

+Note, though "cost basis" sounds similar to the "transacted cost" discussed above, they are distinct concepts.
+In some transactions the transacted cost and basis cost are the same, but in others they are not.

+So cost basis has its own syntax, also called "lot syntax". hledger's lot syntax is like Ledger's: one or more of the following annotations, following the main amount:

+- `{LOTUNITCOST}` or `{{{{LOTTOTALCOST}}}}` (see [lot price][ledger: buying and selling stock])
+- `[LOTDATE]` (see [lot date][ledger: lot dates])
+- `(LOTLABEL)` (see [lot note][ledger: lot notes])

+hledger does not yet do anything with this lot syntax, except to preserve it and show it in `print`'s `txt`, `beancount`, and `json` output.
+This means you can use this syntax in your hledger journals (plus an amountless extra posting to help transactions balance, if needed), then use the `print` command to export to Ledger or Beancount or rustledger, to use their lots/gains reports.

 ## Balance assertions